VasileGaciu/Calendar/README.md

 Team project
-Calendar is an app that is used for oraganize activities.
+The calendar is an app that is used to organize activities.
-The purpose of the app is to organize your daily, weekly or monthly activitys.
+The purpose of the app is to organize your daily, weekly, or monthly activities.

-Aplication main flow
+Aplication main flow setDate, AddEvent, viewEvent

-User can interact very easy whit the calendar interface because the menu is easy to access and intuitive.
-The user can add, view or delete notes.
+Users can interact very easily whit the calendar interface because the menu is easy to access and intuitive.
+User can open a File menu which is located on the top left side of the frame opens three options which set date, add the event and view the event.

- The main frame panel has three sections :
+ The mainframe panel has three sections :

- 1) the upper part of the frame you can find the clock whit date and time.
+ 1) In the upper part of the frame you can find the clock whit date and time.
- 2) the middle part of the frame is dedicated for calendar wich contains the month and the year and it disply the days of the week and days of the month in cronological order.
+ 2) the middle part of the frame is dedicated to the calendar which contains the month and the year and it displays the days of the week and days of the month in chronological order.
  3) the bottom part displays a panel where you can see your events for the current day.